getsentry/sentry-docs/docs/index.rst

 (The Raven Clients).
 To keep things easy we cover all different editions of the sentry server here.

-Introduction
+Using Sentry
 ------------

 No matter which edition of Sentry you are using, the basics or reporting and using are exactly the same.
-This gives you an introduction to how to configure the UI and how to configure the clients.
+This gives you an introduction to how to use the UI and how to configure the clients.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
+   :titlesonly:

    quickstart
-   organizations
-   teams
-   projects
-   quotas
-   sampling
-   ssl
    support
+   using/index

 Client Libraries
 ----------------